 What kind of documents can be submitted to prove the good faith nature (bona fides) of the relationship?

-Couples should be prepared to submit affidavits from each partner, discussing how and when they met and evidencing your intent to marry in a marriage equality state within 90 days of the foreign partner’s entry; photographs of the couple together; letters or emails that the couple has sent one another over the course of their relationship; letters of support from family or friends who can attest to the bona fide nature of their relationship; travel itineraries or tickets showing that they have visited one another; any powers of attorney, wills, insurance policies in which one partner lists the other as a beneficiary; evidence of any shared financial accounts or obligations, etc. The idea is to submit whatever documents the couple has that would lead someone to conclude that they are in a real relationship.
+Couples should be prepared to submit affidavits from each partner, discussing how and when they met and evidencing your intent to marry within 90 days of the foreign partner’s entry; photographs of the couple together; letters or emails that the couple has sent one another over the course of their relationship; letters of support from family or friends who can attest to the bona fide nature of their relationship; travel itineraries or tickets showing that they have visited one another; any powers of attorney, wills, insurance policies in which one partner lists the other as a beneficiary; evidence of any shared financial accounts or obligations, etc. The idea is to submit whatever documents the couple has that would lead someone to conclude that they are in a real relationship.

 What kind of documents will the U.S. embassy or consulate ask for in the Instruction Package?